Why DEI in healthcare is central to employee retention

 Healthcare systems must support diversity and equity across the entire employee lifecycle or face even more turbulent years ahead.
 Better diversity hiring practices are only the beginning: Healthcare leadership needs to drive efforts to equitably and inclusively onboard, promote, and retain all employees so they flourish.

-Employees need to see a culture of diversity and equity in action
+Employees need to see a culture of DEI healthcare in action

 Press Ganey performed workforce engagement surveys that included five Diversity & Equity questions at 118 health systems and compared employees’ perceptions with their intent to stay at their current employer for at least three years or if offered another job.
 At organizations with the lowest Diversity & Equity scores, twice as many staff members stated they were unlikely to remain in either case.